VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Experiments

 \subsubsection{Baselines}

 We select a total of 13 popular OS agents as baselines, including those built on open-source models and those based on proprietary models.
-The open-source model-based agents include the UI-TARS~\cite{qin2025ui} series, Qwen2.5-VL~\cite{Qwen2.5-VL} series, OS-Atlas-Pro-7B~\cite{wuatlas}, TARS-1.5-7B~\cite{ui-tars-15-seed}, and GUI-owl-32B~\cite{ye2025mobile}.
+The open-source model-based agents include the UI-TARS~\cite{qin2025ui} series, Qwen2.5-VL~\cite{Qwen2.5-VL} series, OS-Atlas-Pro-7B~\cite{wuatlas}, UI-TARS-1.5-7B, and GUI-Owl-32B~\cite{ye2025mobile}.
+Among these, all except Qwen2.5-VL are specialized models in the field of OS agents.
 The proprietary model-based agents include GPT-4o~\cite{hurst2024gpt}, Qwen-VL-max~\cite{Qwen-VL}, and GLM-4.5V~\cite{vteam2025glm45vglm41vthinkingversatilemultimodal}.
-Since GPT-4o inherently lack the capability to predict coordinates, we incorporate an OCR model composed of ResNet18~\cite{he2016deep} and ConvNeXt-Tiny~\cite{liu2022convnet} to assist them in localization.
+The base OS agent models fine-tuned under our framework are based on Qwen2.5-VL-7B and Qwen2.5-VL-32B.